 In Porter v.
 Osborn, 546 F.3d 1131, 1137 (9th Cir.
 2008), the Ninth Circuit held that the “purpose to harm” standard applied to a Fourteenth Amendment familial association claim brought by the surviving parents of a motorist who was shot and killed, “[d]ue to the rapidly escalating nature of the confrontation” with the motorist, such that actual deliberation was not practical.
 Id. at 1137.
 Similarly, in Ochoa, the Ninth Circuit applied the purpose to harm standard to a familial association claim brought by the surviving relatives of a suspect who was fatally shot after he took a step towards officers while carrying a knife.
-Ochoa, 26 F.4th 1056 (stating that under the purpose to harm standard of culpability the plaintiffs must prove that the officer’s purpose was “to cause harm unrelated to the legitimate object of arrest”).
+Ochoa, 26 F.4th 1056 (stating that under the purpose to harm standard of culpability the plaintiffs must prove that the officer’s purpose was “to cause harm unrelated to the legitimate object of arrest”); see also Hawatmeh v.
+City of Henderson, 159 F.4th 591, 602 (9th Cir.
+2025) (applying the “purpose to harm” standard to the shooting of a 12-year-old hostage because the officers “were forced to make ‘a split-second decision’ in a rapidly evolving situation” after hearing the hostage-taker, who had already shot three people and repeatedly threatened the hostage, told the hostage to “open your mouth” less than one minute earlier).
+And in Estate of Soakai v.
+Abdelaziz, the Ninth Circuit held that the plaintiffs, bystanders who were killed or injured after a suspect crashed into them, had “stated a substantive due process claim by plausibly alleging that they, as bystanders, were injured when Defendants engaged in a high-speed chase for the purpose of harming the fleeing suspect without a legitimate law enforcement objective.”
+137 F.4th 969, 980 (9th Cir.
+2025).
+In that case, the plaintiffs alleged that the defendant officers had pursued the suspect at high speeds through city streets without activating their lights or sirens and had expressed their hope that the suspect had been killed in the crash.
+Id. at 975.

-By contrast, when an officer shot twelve rounds at an occupied vehicle even though the car presented no immediate threat, the Ninth Circuit held that the jury could have reasonably concluded that the officer “acted with the purpose to harm unrelated to a legitimate law enforcement objective,” and upheld the jury’s verdict for the suspect’s surviving children.
-A.D. v.
+In A.D. v.
 Cal.
-Highway Patrol, 712 F.3d 446, 458 (9th Cir.
+Highway Patrol, the Ninth Circuit held that the jury could have reasonably concluded that the officer “acted with the purpose to harm unrelated to a legitimate law enforcement objective,” and upheld the jury’s verdict for the suspect’s surviving children when the officer shot twelve rounds at an occupied vehicle even though the car presented no immediate threat.
+712 F.3d 446, 458 (9th Cir.
 2013) (stating that the officer acted “with a purpose to harm unrelated to the legitimate law enforcement objectives of arrest, self-defense, or defense of others”).

 Zion v.
 County of Orange exemplifies the distinction between legitimate and illegitimate official conduct.
 The officer in Zion did not violate the Fourteenth Amendment when he emptied his weapon at a suspect who was fleeing after stabbing an officer because the officer had no time for reflection, and “[w]hether excessive or not, the shootings served the legitimate purpose of stopping a dangerous suspect.”
 874 F.3d 1072, 1077 (9th Cir.
 2017).
 However, there was a genuine issue of fact as to whether the officer acted with a purpose to harm when, after the suspect was lying on the ground in a fetal position, the officer walked around in a circle for several seconds, then took a running start and stomped on the suspect’s head three times.
 See id. (reversing summary judgment in favor of officer defendant).